Product Discovery: Start a Little Slower, Ship Much Faster

 5. What standard way will we use to connect third-party systems so the next integration clips in smoothly?

-This step—short discovery and product architecture planning—pays off for every future feature.
+This step—short discovery and software architecture planning—typically takes one to two weeks.
+It pays off for every feature that follows.

 Future ideas stop being derailments.